mossadnik/json_tabulator/README.md

 #### Dict key

 Can be any string.
 Key values can be quoted with single or double quotes.
 Within quoted strings, the quote character must be doubled to escape it.
-For example, `"say ""hello""" -> say hello`.
+For example, `"say ""hello"""` is interpreted as `say hello`.

-Keys _must_ be quoted if they
+Keys _must_ be quoted if
-* contain any of the characters `*$@.'"`, or if the
+* they contain any of the characters `*$@.'"`, or if
-* contain only digits (these cases would be interpreted as array indices otherwise)
+* they contain only digits (these cases would be interpreted as array indices otherwise)

 #### Array index